brpaz/vscode-advanced-snippets/README.md

 ### Creating a snippet

-This extension have 3 different ways to create a snippet:
+This extension have 2 different ways to create a snippet:

-- Using the `create snippet command`
-- Create from the existing selection.
+- Create from the existing selection. (using the "Create snippet from selection context menu")
-- From the Explorer view.
+- From the Explorer view, by right clicking on a folder.

-A